 Twenty-nine states have laws that cover only some riders (i.e., up to age 18 or 21).
 These age-specific laws are nearly impossible for police officers to enforce and result in much lower rates of helmet use.

 Three states (IL, IA and NH) have no motorcycle helmet use law.

-In 2020, there were attempts in 10 states to repeal existing all-rider helmet laws.
+In 2021, there were attempts in six states to repeal existing all-rider helmet laws, retention was achieved in all.